 Avon from Blake's 7.
-He was just initially supposed to be The Lancer to the titular Blake but Terry Nation (not to mention the audience) loved the spins Paul Darrow would put on his lines so much that by the second season Avon was a full-fledged Deuteragonist and when Gareth Thomas (Blake) left the series, it continued on for two more seasons with Avon as the protagonist.
+He was just initially supposed to be The Lancer to the titular Blake but Terry Nation (not to mention the audience) loved the spins that his actor Paul Darrow would put on his lines so much that by the second season Avon was a full-fledged Deuteragonist and when Gareth Thomas (Blake) left the series, it continued on for two more seasons with Avon as the protagonist.

 Camille Saroyan in Bones was supposed to die in "The Man In The Cell" but she'd become so popular that they kept her around.

 Saul Goodman of Breaking Bad was introduced as a comic-relief (though still highly competent) Amoral Attorney for Walter White, partly due to the fact that the creators knew that the show and characters were only going to get darker and needed some levity.
 Saul became an extremely popular character thanks to Bob Odenkirk's solid performance and charismatic, snarky attitude.
 So much so that even before the conclusion of Breaking Bad, he got greenlit for his own Spin-Off series, Better Call Saul.

 Spike started out as an Ensemble Dark Horse, then his role got larger as the show went on and he became one of the major characters, which continued when he appeared in Angel.
 He even got his own miniseries in the After the Fall/Season 9 comics.